christophergandrud/cv/cv_web/Gandrud_cv_web.md

 ### Work in Progress

 - Statistical Rules and Member State Electoral Incentives: Eurostat and the Europeanisation of Responses to Financial Crises.
 With Mark Hallerberg.
+For a special issue of *West European Politics*.

 - On Whose Account?
 Financial Crises, Elections, and the Rules of the Game.
 Book project with Mark Hallerberg.